MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-linux/single-vm.md

 * **Resource group.** A [*resource group*][resource-manager-overview] is a container that holds related resources.
 You usually create resource groups for different resources in a solution based on their lifetime, and who will manage the resources.
 For a single VM workload, you may create a single resource group for all resources.
 * **VM**.
 Azure supports running various popular Linux distributions, including CentOS, Debian, Red Hat Enterprise, Ubuntu, and FreeBSD.
 For more information, see [Azure and Linux][azure-linux].
 You can provision a VM from a list of published images or from a virtual hard disk (VHD) file that you upload to Azure Blob storage.
 * **OS disk.** The OS disk is a VHD stored in [Azure Storage][azure-storage].
 That means it persists even if the host machine goes down.
 The OS disk is `/dev/sda1`.
 * **Temporary disk.** The VM is created with a temporary disk.
 This disk is stored on a physical drive on the host machine.
-It is *not* saved in Azure Storage, and might be deleted during reboots and other VM lifecycle events.
+It is *not* saved in Azure Storage and might be deleted during reboots and other VM lifecycle events.
 Use this disk only for temporary data, such as page or swap files.
 The temporary disk is `/dev/sdb1` and is mounted at `/mnt/resource` or `/mnt`.
 * **Data disks.** A [data disk][data-disk] is a persistent VHD used for application data.
 Data disks are stored in Azure Storage, like the OS disk.
 * **Virtual network (VNet) and subnet.** Every VM in Azure is deployed into a VNet that is further divided into subnets.
-* **Public IP address.** A public IP address is needed to communicate with the VM &mdash; for example over SSH.
+* **Public IP address.** A public IP address is needed to communicate with the VM &mdash; for example, via SSH.
 * **Network interface (NIC)**.
 The NIC enables the VM to communicate with the virtual network.
 * **Network security group (NSG)**.
 The [NSG][nsg] is used to allow/deny network traffic to the subnet.
 You can associate an NSG with an individual NIC or with a subnet.
 If you associate it with a subnet, the NSG rules apply to all VMs in that subnet.
 * **Diagnostics.** Diagnostic logging is crucial for managing and troubleshooting the VM.